tokyapp/toky-phone-js-sdk/README.md

 ## Outgoing call

-You can list the available **Phone Numbers** of the company, pick one of them and establish a call.
+You can list the available **Phone Numbers** of the company, pick one of them, and establish a call.

 https://toky-phone-js-sdk.readme.io/reference#agentsdids